7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 Solutions:

-- Move closer to light source or add grow lights
+- Move closer to light source or add grow lights (see our complete lighting guide)

 - Reduce seeding density next grow